Atmosphere of Titan: Evolution

-Roughly speaking, at the distance of Saturn, solar insolation and solar wind flux are sufficiently low that elements and compounds that are volatile on the terrestrial planets tend to accumulate in all three phases.
-Titan's surface temperature is also quite low, about 94 K (−179 °C, –290 °F).
-Consequently, the mass fractions of substances that can become atmospheric constituents are much larger on Titan than on Earth.
-In fact, current interpretations suggest that only about 50% of Titan's mass is silicates, with the rest consisting primarily of various H_{2}O (water) ices and NH_{3}·H_{2}O (ammonia hydrates).
-NH_{3}, which may be the original source of Titan's atmospheric N_{2} (dinitrogen), may constitute as much as 8% of the NH_{3}·H_{2}O mass.
-Titan is most likely differentiated into layers, where the liquid water layer beneath ice I_{h} may be rich in NH_{3}.
+At Saturn's distance from the Sun, solar radiation and solar-wind flux are sufficiently weak that elements and compounds that are volatile on the terrestrial planets tend to accumulate in all three phases of matter.
+Titan's surface temperature is also low, at about 94 K. Consequently, substances that can become atmospheric constituents account for a much larger fraction of Titan's mass than of Earth's.
+Current models suggest that only about 50% of Titan's mass consists of silicates, with most of the remainder consisting of water ice and ammonia hydrates (NH_{3}·H_{2}O).
+Ammonia (NH_{3}), which may have been the original source of Titan's atmospheric nitrogen (N_{2}), may account for as much as 8% of the mass of its ammonia hydrates.
+Titan is probably differentiated into layers, and the liquid-water layer beneath ice I_{h} may be rich in ammonia.